DJ LeMahieu Player Props: Yankees vs. Rockies

 - The Rockies pitching staff is last in MLB with a collective 7.4 strikeouts per nine innings.

-- The Rockies' 5.71 team ERA ranks 29th across all MLB pitching staffs.
+- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.67).

-- Rockies pitchers combine to give up the most home runs in baseball (135 total, 1.5 per game).
+- Rockies pitchers combine to surrender the most home runs in baseball (136 total, 1.5 per game).

-- The Rockies are sending Gomber (7-7) to the mound to make his 19th start of the season.
-He is 7-7 with a 6.40 ERA and 61 strikeouts through 90 2/3 innings pitched.
+- Seabold makes the start for the Rockies, his 13th of the season.
+He is 1-6 with a 6.65 ERA and 53 strikeouts in 70 1/3 innings pitched.

-- In his last appearance on Saturday against the San Francisco Giants, the lefty threw six innings, giving up two earned runs while surrendering five hits.
+- In his last appearance on Saturday, the righty went 3 2/3 innings against the San Francisco Giants, allowing three earned runs while surrendering seven hits.

-- In 18 games this season, the 29-year-old has put up an ERA of 6.40, with 6.1 strikeouts per nine innings.
-Opponents are hitting .294 against him.
+- In 19 games this season, the 27-year-old has a 6.65 ERA and 6.8 strikeouts per nine innings, while giving up a batting average of .294 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.